 Candidates who have not maintained matriculation and wish to return to their program within one year after their last course will be charged the Maintenance of Matriculation fee for each missed term.
 Maintenance of matriculation without attending classes is limited to one year.
+If a student does not register for three consecutive semesters, the student will need to reapply to the program and meet the current admission requirements.
 Activated U.S. Military Reservists are not required to pay the Maintenance of Matriculation fee.